subodhchhabra/mac-dev-setup/README.md

 I'll let you refer to MongoDB's [Getting Started](http://docs.mongodb.org/manual/tutorial/getting-started/) guide for more!

-## Redis

-[Redis](http://redis.io/) is a blazing fast, in-memory, key-value store, that uses the disk for persistence.
-It's kind of like a NoSQL database, but there are a lot of [cool things](http://oldblog.antirez.com/post/take-advantage-of-redis-adding-it-to-your-stack.html) that you can do with it that would be hard or inefficient with other database solutions.
-For example, it's often used as session management or caching by web apps, but it has many other uses.

-### Install

-To install Redis, use Homebrew:

-    $ brew update
-    $ brew install redis

-### Usage

-Start a local Redis server using the default configuration settings with:

-    $ redis-server

-For advanced usage, you can tweak the configuration file at `/usr/local/etc/redis.conf` (I suggest making a backup first), and use those settings with:

-    $ redis-server /usr/local/etc/redis.conf

-In another terminal, connect to the server with the Redis command-line interface using:

-    $ redis-cli

-I'll let you refer to Redis' [documentation](http://redis.io/documentation) or other tutorials for more information.

 ## PostgreSQL

 [PostgreSQL](http://www.postgresql.org/) is a powerful, open source object-relational database system.